Balochistan Govt To Vaccinate Prisoners Against Hepatitis - UrduPoint

 Balochistan Govt To Vaccinate Prisoners Against Hepatitis

-ISLAMABAD, Jul 1 (UrduPoint / Pakistan Point News - 1st Jul, 2021 ) :Balochistan government has started a vaccination drive to immunize the officials, security gourds and prisoners in jails across the province.
+QUETTA, Jul 4 (UrduPoint / Pakistan Point News - 4th Jul, 2021 ) :Balochistan government has started a vaccination drive to immunize the officials, security gourds and prisoners in jails across the province.

-Parliamentary Secretary for Health, Dr Rubaba Buledi has inaugurated the campaign on the other day for screening, diagnosis and treatment of hepatitis for officers, staff and prisoners of all the jails across the province.

 The drive is an encouraging initiative that will protect the officials, employees and all inmates from the deadly virus, said an official of Balochistan government.